 Coconuts are sometimes classified as a tree nut, which can be a potential allergen.
 Ddrops Company has specifically selected a fractionated coconut oil because this separation process is designed to remove the proteins – which could be potential allergens.
 Research has shown that fractionated coconut oil limits the risk of allergic reactions.

-Ddrops product integrity is held to high standards, in strict compliance with GMP (Good Manufacturing Practices).
-In addition, the fractionated coconut oil used is manufactured at a GMP facility, with extra special care to reduce cross contamination with materials that could be a source of potential allergens.
+Ddrops® product integrity is held to high standards, in strict compliance with GMP (Good Manufacturing Practices) and NSF product certification.
+In addition, the fractionated coconut oil used is manufactured at an Health Canada and NSF GMP facility, with extra special care to reduce cross contamination with materials that could be a source of potential allergens.